 Whilst researching my paternal great grandparents, John Marshall and Jane Jarrett, I had thought I was doing well.
-I found their marriage, the births and baptisms of their children and I found them on each census together from 1891 until 1911, I found John’s World War 1 records and their deaths and burials.
-I have had no problems following Jane and her family from Denbighshire to Amlwch on Anglesey (in spite of the multiple ways of spelling their surname – Garrard, Jarrard, Gerrard, Jarad, Garret… the list goes on).
+I found their marriage cerificate, the births and baptisms of their children and I found them on each census following their marriage, from 1891 until 1911, I found John’s World War 1 records and their deaths and burials.
+I have had no problems following Jane and her family from Denbighshire to Amlwch on Anglesey and on to Caernarfon (in spite of the multiple ways of spelling their surname – Garrard, Jarrard, Gerrard, Jarad, Garret… the list goes on).

 It was all going so well, until I tried to trace John before his marriage and there was no trace of him anywhere.